kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 The easiest way of scraping a dynamic page is to actually execute the javascript, and allow it to alter the HTML to finish the page.
 We can pass the rendered (i.e. finalized) HTML to python, and use the same parsing techniques we used on static sites.
 The Python module [Selenium](https://www.seleniumhq.org/) allows us to control a browser directly from Python.
 The steps to Parse a dynamic page using Selenium are:

-1. Initialize a _driver_ (basically a browser window that Python controls)
+1. Initialize a _driver_ (basically a Python object that controls a browser window)
 2. Direct the driver to the URL we are interested in.
 3. Wait for the driver to finish executing the javascript, and changing the HTML.
 The driver is typically a Chrome driver, so the page is treated the same way as if you were visiting it in Chrome.
 4. Use `driver.page_source` to get the HTML as it appears after javascript has rendered it.
 5. Use a parser on the returned HTML

 The website https://webscraper.io has some fake pages to test scraping on.
 Let's use it on the page https://www.webscraper.io/test-sites/e-commerce/ajax/computers/laptops to get the product name and the price for the six items listed on the first page.
-These are randomly generated; at the time of writing the products were a Dell Inspiron 14 ($1140.20), an Acer Aspire ES1 ($379.95), and a Galaxy Tab 3 ($107.99).
+These are randomly generated; at the time of writing the products were an Asus VivoBook (\$295.99), two Prestigio SmartBs (\$299 each), an Acer Aspire ES1 (\$306.99), and two Lenovo V110s (\$322 amd \$356).

 ![Example e-commerce page for scraping practice](/images/scraping/e-commerce-example2.png)